schjan/image-converter/README.md

 Example code for my _Go as a Tooling Language for the Cloud_ talk at DevOps Gathering 2019.

-To install or update run `go get -u github.com/schjan/image-converter/...` after that `image-converter` command is available from bash / cmd.
+To install or update run `go install github.com/schjan/image-converter/cmd/image-converter` after that `image-converter` command is available from bash / cmd.